-Luther Campbell, leader of hip hop group of 2 Live Crew and president of its record label, points to the warning sticker on his shirt, identical to the one on the group's controversial album "Nasty As They Wanna Be" outside federal court in Fort Lauderdale, Fla., March 16, 1990.
-The group filed a suit trying to stop obscenity arrests for the sales of their album.
-(AP Photo/Beth Keiser, Reprinted with permission from The Associated Press.)
+Luther Campbell, leader of hip hop group of 2 Live Crew and president of its record label, points to the warning sticker on his shirt, identical to the one on the group's controversial album "Nasty As They Wanna Be" outside federal court in Fort Lauderdale, Florida, in 1990.
+In Luke Records v.
+Navarro, the 11th U.S. Circuit Court of Appeals ruled that an album by the group was not legally obscene.
+(AP Photo/Beth Keiser, used with permission from the Associated Press)

-In this decision, the 11th U.S. Circuit Court of Appeals ruled that an album by the rap group 2 Live Crew was not legally obscene.
 The decision stands for the principle that music has serious artistic value and, as such, does not rise to the level of obscenity even if it is filled with profanity and misogynistic language.

 In response, the group — comprised of performers Luther Campbell, David Hobbs, Mark Ross, and Charles Wongwon — filed a lawsuit in federal district court, seeking a declaratory judgment from the court that the album was not obscene and an order from the court enjoining the sheriff from taking further actions limiting the sale of the album.

 The federal district court enjoined the sheriff from taking further actions limiting the sale of the album but the court also declared that As Nasty As They Wanna Be was obscene.